ChrstphrHll/npc_gen/students/Levio Evindal.md

 ---
 ### Description
 - 2nd year Half-Orc Artificer in Elkenval
-- straight black hair that's geled back, Pale Green eyes, and Pale Gray skin
+- short curly grey hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Sensual and Ignorant, and has Intelligence as their ideal

 ### Organizations